Manchester derby: Cup

+7-a-side

 Shared player history

 With no senior team at Manchester United following their disbandment in 2005 shortly after Malcolm Glazer's completed takeover, it was not uncommon for players coming up through Manchester United's academy to join one of United's North West rivals, including Manchester City.
 Northern Ireland international Lynda Shepherd and England international Izzy Christiansen are two such examples of Manchester United academy products that departed when United did not have a women's team and subsequently played professionally for Manchester City.

 With the establishment of a professional team in 2018, Ella Toone was the first player to make professional appearances for both clubs, having joined Manchester City from United in 2016 before returning for United's debut season.
-Fran Bentley was the other member of Manchester United's inaugural squad to join from City having also originally moved from United although she never made a senior appearance for City.
-In preparation for their first WSL campaign, Manchester United signed two former-City players with no previous affiliation to United: Abbie McManus joined directly from City while Jane Ross joined from West Ham United where she had spent the previous season following her departure from City.
-In September 2020, former United captain Alex Greenwood joined City following a one-year spell with French side Lyon, the first to join City after appearing for United.
-The following summer, Aoife Mannion joined United having been released by City after an injury-struck two-year spell.
+Fran Bentley was the other member of Manchester United's inaugural squad to join from City, having also originally moved from United, although she never made a senior appearance for City.
+In preparation for their first WSL campaign, Manchester United signed two former City players with no previous affiliation to United: Abbie McManus joined directly from City, while Jane Ross joined from West Ham United, where she had spent the previous season following her departure from City.
+In September 2020, former United captain Alex Greenwood joined City following a one-year spell with French side Lyon, the first player to join City after appearing for United.
+The following summer, Aoife Mannion joined United, having been released by City after an injury-struck two-year spell.
+In 2025, with Grace Clinton approaching the final year of her United contract and attracting interest from multiple clubs, City moved to sign her in a cross-town deal, with Jess Park moving in the other direction in a separate deal as a sweetener.
+This represented the first direct business between the clubs since United were promoted to the Women's Super League, given Mannion's earlier status as a free agent.